The future of occupational health screening

 Supporting the next generation of hearing conservation

-By aligning technology with evolving policy expectations and real-world operational needs, we support employers in meeting their growing responsibility to keep people healthy, engaged, and in work.
-Helping to reduce avoidable hearing loss before it becomes permanent.
+By aligning technology with evolving policy expectations and real-world operational needs, we support employers in meeting their growing responsibility.
+Keeping people healthy, engaged, and in work.
+Helping to reduce and prevent hearing loss before it becomes permanent.

 Our modelONE PC-based audiometer offers guided testing, high performance, and exceptional workflow efficiency for both specialists and non-audiologists.
 Enabling users to standardise processes and maintain a consistently high level of screening.

 For greater flexibility, our AnovaTM screening audiometer offers a fully customisable testing experience, including manual and automatic testing.
-Combining innovation, accuracy, and ease of use, it is an ideal solution for professionals who require a flexible and reliable testing solution.
+Combining innovation, accuracy, and ease of use, it is ideal for professionals who need flexible, reliable testing.

 Both devices are perfectly suited to mobile screening and incorporate ambient noise monitoring technology.
-This allows users to work from multiple locations and monitor the testing environment in real time, giving greater confidence in the quality and reliability of results.
+This lets users work from different locations and monitor the test environment in real time.
+It builds confidence in the quality and reliability of the results.

-Our devices are also supplied with our state of-the-art audiometry and data management software, Amplisuite, providing a wealth of tools for an enhanced and supportive test process.
+We also supply our devices with our state-of-the-art audiometry and data management software, Amplisuite.
+The software provides a wealth of tools for an enhanced and supportive test process.
 This includes hearing categorisation, data management, along with a >10dB shift indicator.

 For more information about our hearing screening and diagnostic audiometers, visit our audiometers webpage.
 Or contact our customer support team on +44 (0)1698 208216 or email.